 He studied Literature at Goldsmiths (BA, first class) and Cultural Studies at Lancaster University (MA, distinction) and the University of East London (PhD).
 He was previously a Lecturer in Political Sociology at Oxford Brookes University.

-Ben's forthcoming book is Back to the Stone Age: Race and Prehistory in Contemporary Culture (McGill-Queens, 2022).
+Ben's latest book is Back to the Stone Age: Race and Prehistory in Contemporary Culture (McGill-Queen's, 2022).

 Prehistoric human life is a common reference point in contemporary culture, inspiring our attempts to become happier, healthier, or better people.
 Exploited by capitalism, overwhelmed by technology, and living in the shadow of environmental catastrophe, we call on the prehistoric to escape the present and to model alternative ways of living our lives.